IamLupo/project-euler-1/README.md

 Keep your code clean as you go: increment and space your code as you go so that it doesn't become a mess that you will struggle to read over once more.
 Consider that your code will always have a readership.
 Comment your code.

 ####Know your programming language
 Know the specifics of your language without having to search for it on the internet.
-This willl save you lots of precious time.
+This will save you lots and lots of precious time.
 This is where a cheat sheet can come in handy.

 ####Use a programming language standard
 In the case of C++ you can use a standard such as C++11 to help you compile and debug your program.

+####Know some programming basics
+Know how to write simpler more abstract functions that will take less time to execute and that will be easier to reuse in the future.